onelazyugy/docker-angular-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

 ## How to deploy to AWS elastic beanstalk as docker image?
+- $ ng build --prod --aot // will create a dist/ folder under output folder
+- zip the content of the output/ folder as 'output.zip'
+- go to your AWS elastic beanstalk and create a new application
+- choose docker and upload the zip file
+- once done, you app will be running in AWS elastic beanstalk as a docker container

 ## Development server